albiberto/usb-detector/README.md

    ```charp
    using Detector = UsbDetector.Worker.Detectors.UsbDetector;
    ```
-8. At this point we had end the activity on UsbDetector class and we go to update worker class to use new code.
+8. At this point we have finish the activity on UsbDetector class and we update the worker class to use new code.

 ### Update Worker
-Now we have to update worker to use above service.
+Updating the worker class to use above service.
-1. Now we have to inject in worker IServiceProvider to retrieve new instance of detector every time an event was fired, in fact the worker has a singleton instance life time, so we have to access to ServiceProvider directly.
+1. First we inject IServiceProvider inside the worker's constructor in order to retrieve a new instance of the detector every time an event its fired, in fact the worker has a singleton instance life time, so we have to access the ServiceProvider directly.
    ```csharp
    public Worker(IServiceProvider provider)
    {
        ...
    ```
-2. Change EventArrived registration inside worker constructor from:
+2. Change EventArrived registration inside worker's constructor from:
    ```csharp
    _insertWatcher.EventArrived += (sender, args) => Console.WriteLine("UsbInserted");
    ```